 Emeritus Professor and Honorary Professor of the University of Hong Kong where he was the former Chair Professor of Politics and Public Administration and former Dean of Faculty of Social Sciences (2011-2017): He obtained undergraduate degrees from St. Olaf College and Oxford University, and a Ph.D. in political science from Columbia University.
 He teaches courses and does research on comparative politics and public administration, specializing in China including Hong Kong.
 His research interests focus on public sector human resource management, civil service reform, party-state relations, and public sector reform.
 He is the author or editor of eight books, and his articles have appeared in the China Quarterly, Journal of Contemporary China, Pacific Affairs, and Public Administration and Development.
-He served on the Editorial Committee of the China Quarterly from 1991-2011 and servied on the HKSAR Government's Civil Service Training and Development Advisory Committee from 1997 to 2003.
+He served on the Editorial Committee of the China Quarterly from 1991-2011 and served on the HKSAR Government's Civil Service Training and Development Advisory Committee from 1997 to 2003.

 His opeds have appeared in the Hong Kong Free Press where he has his own page (https://www.hongkongfp.com/author/johnburns/ ).
 He has appeared frequently on Bloomberg TV, Sky News (UK), and has been quoted in the New York Times, Washington Post, LA Times, the Guardian, CNN, and local media in Hong Kong.
 He has spoken recently at the University of Melbourne and MFU in Thailand on Hong Kong’s ongoing protests.

 - “Policy Challenges of Public Sector Human Resource Management” in B. Guy Peters and Ian Thynne (eds.)
 Oxford Research Encyclopedia of Public Administration New York: Oxford University Press, 2021 (forthcoming).